gigalixir/gigalixir-cli/docs/source/main.rst

 The "owner", the user who created the app, is responsible for the bill each month.

 For organizations, we recommend creating an "organization account" that is upgraded to the standard tier and has the billing information on file.
-Then create individual accounts for all developersand grant access to all contributors.
+Then create individual accounts for all developers and grant access to all contributors.

 How do I change the owner of my app?
 ====================================